-The application process is completed online through ASU’s Graduate College which includes the application form and your official transcripts.
-The application fee is required by the Graduate College before your application will be forwarded to the Department of Psychology.
-Application to the doctoral psychology program is also completed via SlideRoom which requires an additional fee.
-To apply, follow the instructions on the Doctoral Program Admission Instructions and Checklist.
-Go to the doctoral program Requirements page for more detailed information.
-Students applying to the program must submit GRE Aptitude scores.
-Students applying to the Clinical Program are strongly encouraged to submit the Psychology Advanced Test GRE scores.
+The Department of Psychology application process is completed online through ASU’s Graduate Admissions which includes the application form and your unofficial transcripts (official if accepted).
+The application fee is required by Graduate Admissions before your application will be forwarded to the Department of Psychology.
+Application to the Department of Psychology doctoral program is also completed via SlideRoom, which requires an additional fee.
+To apply to the doctoral program, follow the instructions on the Doctoral Program Admission Instructions and Checklist.

 How long does it take to process an application and how do I check on the status of an application?

-The ASU Graduate College requires two to four weeks to process a file once they receive it.
+ASU Graduate Admissions requires two to four weeks to process a file once they receive it.
 All required documents must be submitted by the specified deadlines to be considered for admission.
-The department does not have access to your ASU application until the Graduate College has processed your application and you have paid your application fee.
+The department does not have access to your ASU application until Graduate Admissions has processed your application and you have paid your application fee.